GoogleCloudPlatform/gke-poc-toolkit/docs/FAQ.md

 The GKE PoC Toolkit sets out to provide a set of infrastructure as code (IaC) which deploys GKE clusters with a strong security posture that can be used to step through demos, stand up a POC, and deliver a codified example that can be re-used / provide inspiration for production GKE environments.

 The maintainers of this repo need to set up GKE demos often, but since every environment was a little bit different, they needed a bunch of forked scripts, gcloud commands, and Terraform in order to do that, which is hard to maintain and re-use over time.
 The maintainers wanted an easier, one-click way of building GKE demos, so they compiled a bunch of Terraform modules together and wrapped it in a friendly Go CLI.
 This tool is open source so that anyone can explore the awesomeness of GKE!
-### Why is this a Go CLI that invokes Terraform?
-Why not use Terraform directly?

 ### What user analytics data do you collect?